pressfboys/netest/readme.md

-#Git and GitHub Course
+#Git and GitHub learning

-Crash curse for Git
+Crash course for Git